osg-htc/docs/docs/security/tokens/using-tokens.md

 ### Using a Container

-[oidc-agent](https://indigo-dc.gitbook.io/oidc-agent/) is a process that runs in the background that can request access and refresh tokens from OpenID Connect token providers.

 #### Registering an OIDC profile

 1. Start an agent container in the background and name it `my-agent` to easily run subsequent commands against it: